Mutal action plans, also known as customer success plan, joint execution plans or go-live plan, ensure the sales and delivery team is in alignment...

-To be a good recruiter and certainly a top performer, IT recruiters must be comfortable discussing money.
+Part of being a top performer requires IT recruiters to be comfortable discussing money.
+After it all, it a is critical piece to executing the candidate interview.
 Recruiters have to learn to get comfortable asking their candidates direct questions about pay rate and salary history.
 Qualifying your candidate's pay rate and salary history is a key step in the IT recruitment process.
 The ability to qualifying your candidate's pay rate is the heart and soul of what it means to be a good recruiter.
 Recruiting is not just about sourcing, recruiting is about good salesmanship.
 Recruiters who are afraid to ask the pointed questions or push back and challenge their candidate on salary expectations are those who struggle with closing candidates.

 Why Establishing Candidate Pay Rate History is Important

 The ability to establish a fair pay rate or salary based on the candidate's pay rate or salary history is an absolute must have skill set for any recruiter.
 For recruiters, qualifying your candidate's pay rate ensures: